 How to protect your Mac from Koobface malware

-2. Never click on a link in a pop-up that tells you that your Flash Player, or any other piece of software is out of date.
+- Never click on a link in a pop-up that tells you that your Flash Player or any other piece of software is out of date.
 Be informed that Flash Player is no longer officially supported by Adobe, so it’s safer to uninstall it using guidelines from Adobe.

-- Be careful about links you click on the web and the sites you visit.
-Don’t click on adverts for dubious products or services and close intrusive pop-up windows or tabs immediately.
+- Be careful about the links you click on on the web and the sites you visit.
+Don’t click on adverts for dubious products or services and always close intrusive pop-up windows or tabs immediately.